cca/cca_invenio/notes/build.md

 `invenio-saml` has no upper cap on its dependency constraints, which means it installs lxml 6 out of the box, which doesn't work at all.
 So we have to pin `lxml` and `xmlsec` in such a way that their underlying libraries match.
 The included libxml2 is 2.12.6 for `lxml==5.2.1` and `xmlsec==1.3.14`, while `lxml==5.3.0` uses `libxml2` 2.12.9 which works but after all these problems we are being conversative.

+**Note**: [python-xmlsec==1.3.16](https://github.com/xmlsec/python-xmlsec/releases/tag/1.3.16) claims to work with lxml 6 so that might allow us to unpin and simplify our dependencies.
+This hasn't been tested.

 | Works? | OS     | libxml2   | libxmlsec1   | lxml   | python-xmlsec |
 |--------|--------|-----------|--------------|--------|---------------|
 | ✅     | MacOS  | system 2.9? | brew 1.2.37 | 5.3.0  | 1.3.14        |